Dismissal Vs. Discharge

 A debtor can submit a request for voluntary dismissal of their bankruptcy case.
 However, whether the court grants this request depends on various factors, including the specific chapter of bankruptcy filed and the debtor’s previous bankruptcy history.

-Restarting A Bankruptcy After Dismissal
+Restarting a Bankruptcy After Dismissal

 You can restart the bankruptcy process if your case is dismissed.
 To do so, you’ll need to file a Motion to Reinstate.
 This is a written request submitted to the Bankruptcy Court, asking them to cancel or set aside the dismissal order.